Nestor Makhno: Against the White Army

 Bolsheviks in Katerynoslav attempted to establish a revolutionary committee to control the city, proposing to Makhno that he confine himself exclusively to military activity.
 But Makhno no longer held any sympathy for the Bolsheviks, who he described as "parasites upon the workers' lives".
 He quickly ordered the revolutionary committee be shut down and forbade their activities under penalty of death, telling the Bolshevik officials to "take up a more honest trade".
 At a regional congress in Oleksandrivsk, Makhno presented the Draft Declaration of the Revolutionary Insurgent Army of Ukraine, which called for the establishment of "free soviets" outside of political party control.
 Mensheviks and Socialist Revolutionary Party delegates objected, believing instead in the legitimacy of the dissolved Constituent Assembly.
 Makhno denounced them as "counter-revolutionaries", causing them to walk out in protest.

-When he returned to Katerynoslav on 9 November, the local railway workers looked to Makhno to pay their wages, which they had gone without for two months.
+When he returned to Katerynoslav in November 1919, the local railway workers looked to Makhno to pay their wages, which they had gone without for two months.
 He responded by proposing the workers self-manage the railways and levy payment for their services directly from the customers.
-By December 1919, Makhnovist control of Katerynoslav began to slip under increasing attacks from the White Cossacks.
+By December, Makhnovist control of Katerynoslav began to slip under increasing attacks from the White Cossacks.
 On 5 December, Makhno survived an assassination attempt by the Bolsheviks, who had planned to poison him and seize control of the city.
 After the plot was uncovered, the conspirators were shot.

+Alliance with the Bolsheviks

 Renewed White attacks forced the Makhnovists to abandon Katerynoslav and retreat towards Oleksandrivsk and Nikopol.
-During this period, many of the insurgents were beset by epidemic typhus, with even Makhno himself contracting the disease.
+During this period, many of the insurgents were beset by epidemic typhus.
+Makhno himself contracted the disease.
 In January 1920, the Red Army returned to Ukraine, filling a power vacuum that had been left in the wake of the White retreat.
-Makhnovist and Red forces greeted each other in Oleksandrivsk.
-However, negotiations between the two sides collapsed when the Red command ordered Makhno to the Polish front.
-Makhno refused and the All-Ukrainian Central Executive Committee declared Makhno to be an outlaw.
-In response the Makhnovists fled to Huliaipole, initiating a nine-month period of hostilities with the Bolshevik.
-At this time, Makhno's typhus worsened and he slipped into prolonged coma, during which local peasants provided him refuge and hid him from the Cheka.
-Once recovered, Makhno immediately began to lead a campaign of guerrilla warfare against the Cheka and requisitioning units.
+Makhnovist and Red forces greeted each other in Oleksandrivsk, but negotiations between the two sides collapsed when the Red command ordered Makhno to the Polish front.
+Makhno refused and the All-Ukrainian Central Executive Committee declared him to be an outlaw.

-Makhno also implemented a discriminatory policy for dealing with captured Red Army units: commanding officers and political commissars would be immediately shot, while the rank-and-file soldiers would be given the choice to either join the insurgent army or be stripped of their uniforms and sent home.
-With the Makhnovists once again wreaking havoc on Bolshevik positions and with Red Army soldiers increasingly defecting to the insurgents, proposals for an alliance between the two factions began to be made.
+In response, the Makhnovists fled to Huliaipole, initiating a nine-month period of hostilities with the Bolsheviks.
+At this time, Makhno's typhus worsened, and he slipped into prolonged coma, during which local peasants provided him refuge and hid him from the Cheka.
+Once Makhno recovered, he immediately began to lead a campaign of guerrilla warfare against the Cheka and requisitioning units.
+Makhno also implemented a discriminatory policy for dealing with captured Red Army units: commanding officers and political commissars would be immediately shot, and the rank-and-file soldiers would be given the choice to either join the insurgent army or be stripped of their uniforms and sent home.
+With increased Makhnovist attacks Bolshevik positions and Red Army defections to the insurgents, the two factions considered alliance proposals.